 How did we solve this dilemma?

-We donate by accessing the internet sites of the relevant charities.
-The sites have secure transaction systems and we know where our money is going.
+We donate by accessing the internet sites of the related charities.
+The sites have secure transaction systems, and we know where our money is going.

-The grape vine that worked so well between charitable organisations has also spread the word – don’t call the Henrys because they have stopped donating.
-That suits us fine, being able to control our own affairs much more closely.
+The grapevine that worked so well for charitable organisations has also spread the word – don’t call the Henrys because they have stopped donating.
+That suits us fine, being able to control our own affairs much more carefully.